The Citadel today

 A walk along the fortified ramparts is rewarded with a breathtaking 360-degree panorama of Gozo’s hills and valleys, villages and churches and a view right across the sea to Malta.

 Only a couple of families live within the Citadel walls today.
 In the square you will find the magnificent baroque Cathedral of Gozo dedicated to Santa Marija, or more precisely the Assumption of the Virgin Mary; as well as the Law Courts and the Bishop’s Palace.

 Very close by are several fascinating small museums and a state of the art Visitors’ Centre: The Cathedral Museum, the Museum of Archaeology, the Folklore Museum, the Gozo Nature Museum, the Old Prison, the Old Gunpowder Magazine, the Grain Silos, the Battery and the World War II Shelter.

 Along the winding streets you will find the historic Chapel of St. Joseph and a number of holy niches (shrines) and bass reliefs.
 Look out too for well-preserved Norman-style windows and arches.
 On the façade of historic houses and church buildings can be seen Coat-of-Arms, and it is worth noting that whilst some of the damage is due to the toll of time, some is the deliberate work of Napoleon’s troops who briefly occupied the island at the end of the eighteenth century.

 The Cittadella Project

 Over the last few years the Cittadella of Gozo has undergone a major revamp through two restoration and rehabilitation projects co-financed by the European Union.
-Both had the objective of consolidating, through restoration, this magnificent fortified town.
-The projects meant years of plan
+Both projects had the objective of consolidating, through restoration, this magnificent fortified town.

 One of the projects centred around the consolidation and stabilisation of the rock outcrops beneath the fortifications and the restoration of the one kilometre of fortification walls forming the Cittadella.